baxtheman/redis-benchmark/presentation.md

 ## Extensions _offtopic_

 - Redis can load Lua scriptS to perform internal data manipulation
-- Sample: there is Lua module to manage JSON data
+- there is Lua module to manage JSON data
+- there is Lua module to build neural network..
+- there is Lua module to manage geospatial or custom data models
+- search by yourself...

 ## Persistence